-7. Doctor Who - The Long Game
+7. The Long Game

 The TARDIS materialises on floor 139 of Satellite Five, in the year 200,000.
 The Doctor tells Rose to make her lok like a Knowledgeable time traveller when Adam emerges.
 When shown Earth from an observation deck, the Doctor tells Rose and Adam that this is the Fourth Great and Bountiful Human Empire.
 Adam struggles to take this is, and faints.

 They go back to where the TARDIS has materialised, and find that expectations of a fantastic period of art and culture fall short of reality.
 Despite the heat, Rose and Adam try the local cuisine.
 Adam is feeling disorientated, and Rose lends him her mobile phone to leave a message at home.

 The Doctor is investigating, and goes to see the ambitious Cathica Santini Khadeni.
 A click of her fingers allows a port to open in her forehead which allows her to stream countless news items through her head for packaging and transmission into 600 new channels via an info spike.

 The 'Editor' is watching, and notices a security breach.
 Suki Macrae Cantrell, who works in Cathica's team, is given the coveted promotion to floor 500, where rumour has it the walls are made of gold.
 Instead of golden walls Suki finds cold and ice, and frozen bodies, and the 'Editor', who operates a room full of zombies.
 The Editor knows Suki is really Eva Saint Juliene, the sole survivor of the Freedom Fifteen anarchists.